 Looking back, I see of how little value some of them were.
 Today - after fifteen years - a few are quite comical.
-Take, for example, Genealogy Via the Internet: Tracing Your Family Roots Quickly and Easily : Computerized Genealogy in Plain English, which is a 192-page explanation on the advances in genealogical research in the (ahem) Internet era.
-Remarkably, the book is still in print.
-The following excerpt is comically illustrative:
+Take, for example, Genealogy Via the Internet: Tracing Your Family Roots Quickly and Easily : Computerized Genealogy in Plain English

 For a Windows 95 computer, don't even turn it on unless you have a minimum of 16 megabytes [RAM], with 24 or 32 megabytes being more preferable.
 Memory's cheap now and the simple upgrade of adding more RAM yields dramatic dividends.Fortunately, for those not advanced enough to have a Windows 95 machine, the author suggests a minimum of 8MB RAM for those running Windows 3.1.